marcinpeski/marcinpeski.github.io/_publications/2006-01-01-regressions.md

 ---
-title: "Hierarchies of belief and interim rationalizability"
+title: "Generalization of a Result on "Regressions, Short and Long"
 authors: [Francesca Molinari]
 collection: publications
 permalink: /publication/regressions